skyper96/MA/README.md

 Mobile applications GitHub repo for Labs

-Clops (Cluj Shops) would be an application which would register your shop or shops to a shop list from Cluj.
+Clops (Cluj Shops) would be an application which would register your shop or shops to a shop list from Cluj which would later be accessible by the public.
 The shop would contain the name, the address, an email and a net income.
 There would be user authentication for each company